mo-johnny/softball-know-the-play/README.md

 **Visual and tone**
 - Push the UI further toward a bold, cartoon style so it feels even more playful and distinct.
-- Try several color palettes to see how color can make the app feel more fun and fresh without hurting readability.
+- Try several color palettes to see how color can make the app feel more fun and modern without hurting readability.

 **Customization for coaches and teams**
 - Let coaches customize which scenarios their team sees (e.g. more or less aggressive plays in certain situations).